Home

 # Demonstration of portfolio optimization using the Kelly Criterion

-from opes.methods.utility_theory import Kelly
+from opes.objectives import Kelly

 # Initialize a Kelly portfolio with fractional exposure and L2 regularization